merchantinresidence/abra-docs/schema.md

 ### Example

-For example, a promotion using a popup block in the schema:
+A promotion using a popup block in the schema

 ```json
 {